tuomovit/Projects/README.md

   - Calculator, which calculate compound interest of users values.
 Made with HTML/CSS/JS, and it draws diagram with Chart.js library.
 Not ready yet, but the functions works.

-• Tumijovisivu
-  - My own homepage, light and fast.
-The principle are was to make a nice page mostly with only HTML/CSS, and very little bit of JavaScript.
-Works OK on the phone and the computer.

 School stuff: